ashki23/sbox/README.md

 - `-h, --help`: Show the help message and exit.
 - `-a, --account`: Return user's Slurm accounts by using Slurm `sacctmgr`.
 If the cluster does not use Slurm for users' account management, it returns empty output.
 - `-f, --fairshare`: Return users' fairshare by using Slurm `sshare` command.
 If the cluster does not follow a fairshare model, it returns empty output.
-- `-g, --group`: Return user's Posix groups by using Unix `groups` command.
+- `-g, --group`: Return user's posix groups by using Unix `groups` command.
 - `-q, --queue`: Return user's jobs in the Slurm queue by Slurm using `squeue` command.
 - `-j, --job`: Show a running/pending job info by using Slurm `scontrol` command.
 It requires a valid job ID as argument.
 - `-c, --cpu`: Return computational resources including number of cores and amount of memory on each node.
 It uses Slurm `sjstat` command.
 - `-p, --partition`: Show cluster partitions by using Slurm `sinfo` command.
 - `-u, --user`: Store a user ID.
 By default it uses `$USER` as user ID for any query that needs a user ID.
 It can be used with other options to find the information for other users.
 - `-v, --version`: Show program's version number and exit.